Theothermike5544/Readme-Generator/README.md

 ## Contributions

-  Fork, request, or contact me.
+Fork, request, or contact me via email below in questions.

 ## Tests
+Tests can be run by running the following command in terminal:

 npm run test

 ## Questions